barthap/ElectroInventory/README.md

 You also need to specify `REACT_APP_API_USER` and `REACT_APP_API_PASS` - they should suit credentials from `config/application.yml`.

-## Configure Docker registry
-> This is only needed if you build Docker images locally and push them to registry

-Open `registry.txt` and set your registry details.
-You do not need to change default image names.

 # Deploying to Docker server
-There are two ways of deploying the app to Docker:

-* Copy files to target machine and build images there using _docker-compose_
-* **Recommended**: Build images on local machine and push them to your private registry on target machine (or any other registry accessible from target). (_Requires Docker installed on your developer machine_).

-## Method #1 - Building images on target machine.

-Configure all files as described above, then open terminal/console and run
+Configure all files as described above, then open terminal/console and run build script:
 ```
 Windows:    deploy.cmd
-Linux/Mac:  ./deploy
+Linux/Mac:  ./deploy.sh
 ```
 The script will automatically create directory named **`deploy`** by default.
 It contains all files needed to be copied to target machine.
 You can check if all of them are copied:
 * `/config/*`